TheOneAnimeLegend/CS20/Computer Apps/Processing-Java Prototyping/Text/README.md

 # Adding Text Exemplars
 Flat, Dynamic, and Procedural

-*Note*: "Delete this Text_Flat" is actaully in CS10
+*Note*: "Delete this Text_Flat" is actually in CS10
 - this is used to verify writing of the dynamic and procedural function programs

 **UNDER CONSTRUCTION**

+Final Assignment: use the procedural program
+- Draw text in 3 different places on the Canvas

 Table of Contents
 - General Explanations, link to CS10 and Flat Text, <a href="https://github.com/MercersKitchen/CS10/tree/master/Computer%20Apps/Prototyping%20Skills/AddingText#general-explanations">Click Here</a>